If you're using Figma for prototyping, there are two ways to make sure your prototype scales correctly to your participant’s device or browser window.

 While viewing the prototype, you have 3 scaling options:

 100% (potentially cutting off part of your design)

 Fill (scale down or up to fit any screen)

 You can find those controls by hovering in the upper-right-hand of the prototype screen:

-You can find more help with designing and viewing Figma prototypes at Figma's Help Center:
+You can find more tips at Figma's Help Center:

 If you still have questions or run into issues, please reach out to our support team via the chat bubble to the right or emailing firstname.lastname@example.org.